Cerebral Palsy Clinical Presentation

 The child's developmental history should review his/her gross motor, fine motor, language, and social milestones from birth until the time of evaluation.

-Gross motor milestones of concern with cerebral palsy include head control at age 2 months, rolling at age 4 months, sitting at age 6 months, and walking at age 1 year.
+The age at which gross motor milestones are achieved in typically developing children include head control at age 2 months, rolling at age 4 months, sitting at age 6 months, and walking at age 1 year.
 Infants with cerebral palsy may have significantly delayed gross motor milestones or show an early hand preference when younger than 1.5 years, suggesting the relative weakness of one side (eg, reaching unilaterally).

 The presence of an unexplained regression would be more suggestive of a hereditary neurodegenerative disease than cerebral palsy.

-Standardized cognitive and educational testing and a current individualized education plan can be used to determine whether speech therapy, occupational therapy, and physical therapy are in place or whether referrals for these are needed.
+Standardized cognitive and educational testing and a current individualized education plan can be used to determine whether speech therapy, occupational therapy, and physical therapy referrals are needed, if not already in place.

 Review the patient's equipment or need for equipment such as adaptive and communication devices (eg, computer-assisted speech programs), orthotics (eg, ankle-foot orthoses, walkers, wheelchair), and/or seating (may require straps to keep in place).
 See Rehabilitation and Cerebral Palsy.